thecredibleway/thecredibleway-com/docs/faq/questions/why-are-there-so-many-types-of-chruches.md

 Let the variety of Christian expressions not distract you, but draw you to the heart of the gospel - one Lord, one faith, one body.
-And whether you're a believer or just beginning your search, **let it drive you to know Christ more deeply, study His Word more faithfully, and love His people more sincerely.**
+And whether you're a believer or just beginning your search, **let it drive you to know Christ more deeply, study His Word more faithfully and love His people more sincerely.**